Aston Martin DB7 Vantage V12 For Sale

 c.

-Would it pass for OEM?
+Would it pass for factory produced?

 To

-pass my test it has to be a "Yes" for a. or b. and must always
+pass my test it has to be a "Yes" for a. or b. and must

-for c.
-Basically an observer not very familiar with DB7s should assume everything
+ALWAYS be a "Yes" for c.
+Basically an observer not very

-is as it came from the factory and OEM.
+familiar with DB7s should assume everything is as it came from the

 This